jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 }
 ```

-Let's assume in our markup we have a button that we wish to reset some of the native button styles for.
-We have three conflicting style declarations that all correctly target the button element.
+Let's assume in our markup we have a button and we wish to reset some of its native styles.
+We have three conflicting style declarations above that all correctly target the button element.
 CSS upholds a set of principles and rules that will determine which of these declarations wins this 'conflict'.

 Essentially, the CSS cascade is the way in which browsers resolve conflicting CSS declarations.
 There are three main rules: